 Construction of the castle by Earl Ludwig II, descendant of the famous field marshal Gebhard Leberecht von Blücher

-The property was sold to Hubert von Thiele-Winckler
+The property was sold to Hubert von Tiele-Winckler

 Fire destroys most of the building

-Reconstruction of the castle - as it is known today - by the Lord of the manor Raban von Thiede-Winckler.
+Reconstruction of the castle - as it is known today - by the Lord of the manor, Raban von Tiele-Winckler.

 A modest, but at the same time enormous, castle was built also using the leftovers of the fire, following the baroque style.
 Costs for the project ran up to 640.000 "Reichsmark."
 There were big differences compared to the former building: